MichielNoback/java_jupyterbook/04_oop/encapsulation.md

 # Encapsulation

 So far, we have not dealt with the concept of **_data hiding_** which actually is a pivotal aspect of object-oriented programming.
-This concept will be illustrated here, starting with the `Cell` class from **Part one** (see \@ref(first-look-at-objects)).
+This concept will be illustrated here, starting with the `Cell` class from **Part one** (see {doc}`/01_getting_started/objects_and_classes`).
 I modified it a bit for demonstration purposes.
 All access modifiers were removed and a check was introduced, so that the program crashes when a Cell grows too big.

 ```java
 package snippets.testtube2;